rizkyyansari/SanbercodeQA-Kelompok5/README.md

 Or If you Already have installed Cypress , Read the Guidance Below to Run the Script

-Script Atuomation Tersimpan di SanberCode QA Batch 45 Project\SanbercodeQA-Kelompok5 Final Project\Automation Script Kelompok 5\cypress\e2e
+Script Atuomation Tersimpan di SanberCode QA Batch 45 Project\SanbercodeQA-Kelompok5 Final Project\Automation Script\cypress\e2e
 ==========================================================================================================================

-jalan kan command : npx cypress open in your terminal it will automatically open cypress program
+Jalankan command : `npx cypress open` in your terminal it will automatically open cypress program